linode/docs/docs/databases/hadoop/how-to-install-and-set-up-hadoop-cluster.md

 ## Architecture of a Hadoop Cluster

-Before configuring the master and slave nodes, it's important to understand the different components of a Hadoop cluster:
+Before configuring the master and slave nodes, it's important to understand the different components of a Hadoop cluster.

 A **master node** keeps knowledge about the distributed file system, like the `inode` table on an `ext3` filesystem, and schedules resources allocation. *Node-master* will handle this role in this guide, and host two daemons:

 *   The **NameNode**: manages the distributed file system and knows where stored data blocks inside the cluster are.
-*   The **ResourceManager**: manages the YARN jobs and takes care of scheduling and executing proccesses on slave nodes
+*   The **ResourceManager**: manages the YARN jobs and takes care of scheduling and executing processes on slave nodes.

-**Slave nodes** store the actual data and provide processing power to run the jobs. they'll be *node1* and *node2*, and will host two daemons:
+**Slave nodes** store the actual data and provide processing power to run the jobs.
+They'll be *node1* and *node2*, and will host two daemons:

-*   The **DataNode**: manages the actual data physically stored on the node it's named: `NameNode`.
+*   The **DataNode** manages the actual data physically stored on the node; it's named, `NameNode`.
-*   The **NodeManager**: manages execution of tasks on the node
+*   The **NodeManager** manages execution of tasks on the node.

 ## Configure the System

 ### Create Host File on Each Node

-For each node to communicate with their names, edit the `/etc/hosts` file to add the IP address of the three servers.
-Don't forget to replace the sample IP with yours:
+For each node to communicate with its names, edit the `/etc/hosts` file to add the IP address of the three servers.
+Don't forget to replace the sample IP with your IP:

   {: .file }
   /etc/hosts